 Take a trip from the epicenter of Italy’s fashion world to the home of one of its most iconic monuments.
 Find out about taking the train from Milan to Pisa.

-The 175-mile (281-km) train journey doesn’t look direct on a map, but there are direct trains between the two cities.
-The drive time is potentially shorter, but if you take into account the pollution surcharge you’ll have to pay on your rental car and the hassle of driving in these city centres, you will realize that taking the train is the easier and more relaxing option.
+The 175-mile (281-km) train journey doesn’t look directly on a map, but there are direct trains between the two cities.
+The drive time is potentially shorter, but if you take into account the pollution surcharge you’ll have to pay on your rental car and the hassle of driving in these city centers, you will realize that taking the train is the easier and more relaxing option.

 Frequent Trains from Milan to Pisa

 The direct trains from Milan to Pisa are not high-speed Alta Velocità (AV) trains, with one exception, a Frecciabianca from Milan to Pisa that makes the trip in 3 hours and 52 minutes.
 The other direct trains are Regionale or InterCity, which typically take 4-5 hours.
 The indirect trains, which include a transfer in Florence, allow travelers to take the fastest AV trains, theFrecciarossa, from Milan to Florence, followed by a Regionale train from Florence to Pisa.
 Those trips can take as little as 3 hours and 6 minutes.

 While changing trains can be considered a hassle, doing so on this route may save you an hour of travel time.
 It’s worth considering the indirect trains if you’re concerned about sightseeing time in Pisa.
 Ticket prices on this route range from $28-58.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

 Direct Trains from Milan to Pisa

 There are many direct trains from Milan to Pisa, including one Frecciabianca train, but in most cases it’s actually faster to take an indirect route from Milan to Florence and then from Florence to Pisa.
 Do not overlook the indirect options as they may allow you to have the most amount of time in Pisa!

 Amenities on Trains from Milan to Pisa